Our Summer Gatherings Bundle is 50% OFF! | One-Click Chops & Ribs - Shop Now >>

 3. Pasture-raised turkey meat is a lot more nutrient-dense than industrially-raised meat.
 This is not surprising since turkeys are sensitive to their dietary intake (as are humans!).

 4. Factory-farmed turkeys are usually injected with water, vegetable oil, sodium phosphate, and emulsifiers.
-Pastured turkeys are not injected with anything -- so brining your bird will result in a more tender and flavorful turkey.
+Our pastured turkeys are not injected with anything -- and our epic salt & herb turkey brine recipe creates irresistibly juicy and tender meat with a crispy outer skin.

 Did you know that many of your grocery store turkeys are pumped with flavor enhancers and additives equal to 3% - 12% of the turkey’s final weight?
 Since the recipe is proprietary and the company is not required to disclose it, you can never be sure exactly what is in it (it can’t be good if the primary objective is to increase profits and increase moisture at the expense of everything else!).